40 Health Symptoms You Should Never Ignore

 - Menopause.
 Night sweats and hot flashes can make it hard to sleep when you're going through menopause.
 Interrupted sleep can make you extremely tired throughout the day, so this might be the culprit for struggling to keep your eyes open.

-Recommendation: Don’t continue to suffer through these groggy days.
+The Remedy Rx: Don't continue to suffer through these groggy days.
 Go see your doctor so you can rule out a serious condition and get some advice on how to increase your energy level.

 Your skin is breaking out